 In 1989, Pablo Escobar was ranked seventh by Forbes Magazine on the World’s Billionaires List.
 A man with immense power, wealth and a notoriously violent streak, Escobar ran the Medellín drug cartel in Colombia for almost 20 years.
-Smuggling, bribing and killing his way to the top of the drug lord food chain, it was estimated that he was worth around USD$25 billion and he remains one of the most infamous drug baron’s in history.
+Smuggling, bribing and killing his way to the top of the drug lord food chain, it was estimated that he was worth around USD$25bn and he remains one of the most infamous drug baron’s in history.

 The son of a farmer and a teacher, Escobar was born in 1949 into one of the most violent periods in Colombian history, the tumultuous La Violencia era.
-His family came from the lower-middle class and he was relatively comfortable as child.
-However when his father was struggling to afford the farm that supported the family, Pablo and his brother were sent to live with their grandmother in the city of Medellín, the second most populous in Colombia.
+His family came from the lower-middle class and he was relatively comfortable as a child.
+However, when his father was struggling to afford the farm that supported the family, Pablo and his brother were sent to live with their grandmother in the city of Medellín, the second most populous in Colombia.
 It was here that Pablo would begin to build his empire.

 Despite being well-educated and even studying political science at La Universidad de Antioquia for a short time, Escobar found himself struggling to pay his university fees and dropping out.
 A penchant for money and his ability as a leader saw him turn to a life of organised crime, bringing together other drug traffickers to form the Medellín cartel in the late 1970s.